wp-plugins/custom-field-images/readme.txt

 = How can I delete a custom field image from a post? =

 Just clear the URL field and save the post.

+== Screenshots ==

+1. The custom box for inserting image data
+2. The quick insert button